 As a practical matter, individual SAMLA regimes are drafted thematically (eg, the Chemical Weapons (Sanctions) (EU Exit) Regulations 2020) or geographically (eg, the Syria (Sanctions) (EU Exit) Regulations 2020).

 UN sanctions implemented under EU law and EU autonomous sanctions implemented before the transition period ended (and which have not been replaced by equivalent SAMLA regimes) have been retained and modified as UK sanctions.
 They continue to be supplemented (for example, in respect of penalties) by UK regulations.

 Other primary legislation bearing on sanctions include the Counter Terrorism Act 2008 and the Anti-Terrorism, Crime and Security Act 2001.

 UK sanctions include financial sanctions (eg, asset freezes and restrictions on providing financial services), trade sanctions (eg, prohibiting exports, imports, technology transfer, service provision, and land acquisition), immigration sanctions (eg, travel bans), and aircraft and shipping sanctions.

 Her Majesty’s Treasury (the “Treasury”), and more particularly the Office of Financial Sanctions Implementation (OFSI), implements financial sanctions.
-The Department for International Trade implements trade sanctions.
+DIT implements trade sanctions.
 The Home Office implements immigration sanctions.

 At the time of writing, OFSI also maintains two lists of persons subject to financial sanctions.
 The first is the “consolidated list”, which includes all designated persons subject to financial sanctions.
 The second is a list of entities subject to specific restrictive measures (relating to transferable securities and money market instruments) for undermining or threatening the sovereignty, territorial integrity and independence of Ukraine.